Actor file specification

 },

-// If true, the Actor indicates it can be run in the Standby mode,
+// Optional field.
+If true, the Actor indicates it can be run in the Standby mode,

 // to get started and be kept alive by the system to handle incoming HTTP REST requests by the Actor's web server.